 Chemical dependency is a physical and/or psychological addiction characterized by the compulsive use of mood altering drugs.
-Mood altering drugs include marijuana, sedatives, hallucinogens, opiates, alcohol, and narcotics, and cause individuals to continue their using behavior while expecting a different outcome after each use.
+Mood altering drugs include alcohol, hallucinogens, marijuana, narcotics, opiates, and sedatives.
+These can cause individuals to continue their using behavior while expecting a different outcome after each use.
 The result of this compulsive use can mean legal difficulties, loss of employment, family dysfunction, and medical / health complications.

-An individual can access these funds by contacting Le Sueur County Social Services intake worker and requesting a Rule 25 Chemical Use Assessment.
-The Rule 25 Assessment will determine an individual's level of chemical dependency and recommend an appropriate level of care.
+An individual can access these funds by contacting the Le Sueur County chemical assessment intake worker and requesting a Rule 25 chemical use assessment.
+The Rule 25 assessment will determine an individual's level of chemical dependency and recommend an appropriate level of care.